Interpreting seasonal and interannual Hadley cell descending edge migrations via the cell-mean Rossby number: Methods

 \subsection{Uniform-\(\Ro\) framework diagnostics}

-Using (\ref{eq:ross-num}), we compute the local Rossby number at each latitude at 200 hPa, which is the level where it generally takes its most positive values within the Hadley cells (not shown).
-Values within 5\(^\circ\)S-5\(^\circ\)N are masked out, where $\Ro(\lat)\propto 1/\sin\lat$ becomes ill-defined.
+Fig.~\ref{fig:fixed-ro-methods} uses the results for the June climatology to illustrate our methodology for constructing the uniform Rossby number fields.
+We start by computing the local Rossby number, \(\Ro(\lat)\), at each latitude and pressure using (\ref{eq:ross-num}), masking out values within 5\(^\circ\)S-5\(^\circ\)N where $\Ro(\lat)\propto 1/\sin\lat$ becomes ill-defined (Fig.~\ref{fig:fixed-ro-methods}a).

-For each Hadley cell, we then compute its cell-mean Rossby number, $\Ro$, as an area-weighted meridional average of $\Ro(\lat)$ at 200 hPa.
-These span from that cell's diagnosed $\latd$ to whichever is closer: \(\lata\) or 5\(^\circ\) in the same hemisphere as \(\latd\), a choice again motivated by \(\Ro(\lat)\) being ill-defined near the equator.
+We then compute each Hadley cell's cell-mean Rossby number, $\Ro$, as an area-weighted meridional average of $\Ro(\lat)$ at 200 hPa, which is the tropospheric level where it invariably maximizes (Fig.~\ref{fig:fixed-ro-methods}a).
+These span from that cell's diagnosed $\latd$ to whichever is closer: \(\lata\) or 5\(^\circ\) in the same hemisphere as \(\latd\), a choice again motivated by \(\Ro(\lat)\) being ill-defined near the equator (Fig.~\ref{fig:fixed-ro-methods}c).
 As such, for cross-equatorial cells this does not include the portion in the opposite hemisphere.

-We fit $\uro$ to each Hadley cell via a two-dimensional parameter sweep over $\Ro$ and $\lata$, selecting the \((\Ro, \lata)\) pair that minimizes the mean square error of $\uro$ against the climatological zonal wind at 200~hPa, over the same meridional span as just described for the cell-mean Rossby number, except with no masking near the equator.
-For the climatological seasonal cycle, the sweep spans $0.01\leq\Ro\leq0.75$ in 0.01 increments and ${0\leq\lata\leq25^\circ}$ in 0.1$^\circ$ increments.
+We fit $\uro$ to each Hadley cell via a two-dimensional parameter sweep over $\Ro$ and $\lata$, selecting the \((\Ro, \lata)\) pair that minimizes the root root mean square error (RMSE) of $\uro$ against the climatological zonal wind at 200~hPa, over the same meridional span as just described for the cell-mean Rossby number, except with no masking near the equator (Fig.~\ref{fig:fixed-ro-methods}b for the June NH cell; June SH cell and all others not shown).
+For the climatological seasonal cycle, the sweep spans $0.01\leq\Ro\leq0.75$ in 0.01 increments and ${0\leq\lata\leq30^\circ}$ in 0.1$^\circ$ increments.
 For interannual variability, where variations in both fields are smaller, the sweep spans \(0.2\leq\Ro\leq0.4\) in 0.002 increments and \(0\leq\lata\leq15^\circ\) in \(0.1^\circ\) increments.
+The RMSE of the \(\uro\) fields is generally more sensitive to the specified Rossby number than the ascent latitude.

-This procedure yields for each cell a best-fit $\Ro$ and a best-fit $\lata$ value.
-To interpret the physical significance of these four best-fit values, we compare them to their directly diagnosed counterparts: the two diagnosed cell-mean $\Ro$ values and the single diagnosed $\lata$ value.
+This procedure yields for each cell a best-fit \(\uro\) field (Fig.~\ref{fig:fixed-ro-methods}d) and corresponding best-fit values of $\Ro$ and $\lata$.
+To interpret the physical significance of these four best-fit values, we compare them to their directly diagnosed counterparts: the two diagnosed cell-mean $\Ro$ values and the single diagnosed $\lata$ value as discussed further below.

 We compute the tropopause height at each latitude, \(H(\lat)\), using the standard lapse rate-based definition as the lowest point where the local lapse rate drops below 2~K~km\(^{-1}\) \citep{wmo_meteorology_1957}, first refining the vertical resolution via cubic interpolation to 0.1~hPa-spaced levels.
 The resulting \(H(\lat)\) field is very flat within the tropics, has a sharp gradient always poleward of the Hadley cell descending edges by a few degrees, and in the extratropics slopes more gradually down moving poleward.
 We compute the bulk static stability at each latitude, \(\deltav(\lat)\), as the difference between the potential temperature at 500 and 850~hPa, divided by a standard reference value of 300~K: \(\deltav(\lat)\equiv(\theta_{500}(\lat)-\theta_{850}(\lat))/\theta_\mr{ref}\).
 Climatologically, across all calendar months and non-polar latitudes this ranges over \({\sim}0.055-0.085\).
 The specific levels of 500 and 850~hPa follow \citet{lu_response_2008}, motivated by eddy growth being more sensitive to lower- than upper-tropospheric baroclinicity.
 As a sensitivity test, using 300 rather than 500~hPa as the upper level does not strongly influence our results (not shown).